 This also means that its highly likely that those who are seeing an increase in their viewership are observing the meeting of a many influencing factors like:

 - Type of content offered

-- Amount of words in the description of the live, use of emojis, relevant content tags
+- Amount and type of words in the description of the live, use of emojis, relevant content tags

 - Distribution of interests in their audience base

 - Edgerank score prior to going live every day or multiple times every day

 - Engagement level on prior posts made recently in the day

 - How recently they connected with some raving fans who will share their content

 - Timing of their live show in accordance with their target audiences schedule